cladreyt/wordle-bot/README.md

 # wordle-solver
-Project for solving wordle quickly
+Bot that solves the daily wordle for you

-Uses jaccard similarity to sort strings by similarity to have optimal guesses.
+Uses jaccard similarity to sort strings by similarity to acheive optimal guesses.